-Armand’s first piece of advice for horse owners is to find the right kind of attorney for this work.
+Jessica’s first piece of advice for horse owners is to find the right kind of attorney for this work.
 One that specializes in equine law or trusts and estates would be ideal, he said.

-“The advantage of working with an attorney well-versed in equine law is that the attorney will be more familiar with the horse profession, and have an understanding of the costs, obligations, and goals associated with leaving your horse with someone else upon your death,” Armand explained.
+“The advantage of working with an attorney well-versed in equine law is that the attorney will be more familiar with the horse profession, and have an understanding of the costs, obligations, and goals associated with leaving your horse with someone else upon your death,” Jessica explained.

 Before even approaching an attorney, an owner should have a good idea of what their goals are for the horse after they’re gone.

-“Is the purpose to ensure the well-being of the horse in your absence or to provide for a specific person or for a family member to have opportunity to keep the horse to enjoy or compete?” he asked.
+“Is the purpose to ensure the well-being of the horse in your absence or to provide for a specific person or for a family member to have opportunity to keep the horse to enjoy or compete?” she asked.

 Consider the horse

 “Is the horse old or young, a competitive show horse, pleasure horse, or companion in the field?
-Does the horse have vices, veterinarian needs, or unique propensities that person inheriting horse must know and be able to accommodate,” he asked.
+Does the horse have vices, veterinarian needs, or unique propensities that person inheriting horse must know and be able to accommodate,” she asked.
 “What is approximate value of horse on marketplace?”

-Armand also urges horse owners to consider setting up a trust for the horse specifically, which can be outlined in a will.
+Jessica also urges horse owners to consider setting up a trust for the horse specifically, which can be outlined in a will.
 The trust will help set aside a financial plan to take care of the animal.